onitake/canhat/README.md

     make

-To flash the image to the attached EEPROM, type:
+To flash the image to the attached EEPROM, you first need to allow access to the first I²C bus.
+On the Raspberry Pi, this bus is used for several system components, and hidden by default to avoid accidental access.
+Put the following line into `/boot/config.txt`:

+    dtparam=i2c_vc=on

+Short the write protection jumper, reboot, and flash the EEPROM:

-    make flash
+    sudo make flash

-You might need to run this as root.
+Remove the line from `/boot/config.txt` and the jumper, then reboot.

 The preconfigured I²C bus and and device address correspond with the AT24C32E chip on the HAT.
 Change them in the Makefile if you use a different device.

-After the device descriptor is flashed, you can disconnect JP1 and reboot.
-The CAN bus should then appear as network device `can0`.
+The CAN bus should then appear automatically as network device `can0`.

 ## Compatibility